 Do you want to start a food business in South Africa and want to know what is a Certificate of Acceptability?
-A Certificate of Acceptability, also referred to as a “COA” is a food business permit/license.
+A Certificate of Acceptability, also called a “COA” is a food business permit/license.

 It is a compliance certificate issued to food handling premises as per the requirements set out in Regulations R638: 2018 (Regulations Governing the General Hygiene Requirements for Food Premises, the Transport of Food and Related Matters).
 It is mandatory for any food business whose operations fall under The Foodstuffs, Cosmetics and Disinfectants Act 54 of 1972.

-A COA for food handling premises confirms that the local authority has inspected the premises and the premises was found compliant with regulatory requirements.
+A COA confirms that the local authority inspected the food premises and it is compliant with the general hygiene regulatory requirements.

 Who Should Apply for a Certificate of Acceptability?

-Before any food handling business starts its operations, it is critical that it obtains permission to trade from the local authority.
+Before any food handling business starts its operations, it must obtain permission to trade from the local authority.

 In South Africa, the Certificate of Acceptability (COA) is typically required for establishments that handle and prepare food, ensuring that they adhere to food safety standards and regulations.